telemark/tmp.tilskudd.t-fk.no/README.md

 Change the [index.html](public/index.html).

-To see the result start the development server and visit locatlhost at port 8000
+To see the result start the development server and visit localhost at port 8000

 ```
 $ npm run dev